Files / Global strategy

 3. Extensive U.S. Military Access and Strategic Capabilities Already in Place in Greenland

-4. Arctic Geopolitical Reality: No Threat to Sovereignty and the Root Causes of Conflict
+4. Arctic Geopolitical Reality: No Sovereign Threat and the True Source of Conflict

 6. The Existential Threat of U.S. Unilateral Action to NATO Collective Security